mizar-0/Cryptonite-JTP-1/271023_writeup.md

 ## Level 10=> Level 11
 `<string> base64` can be used to encode string in base 64.
 The option `–decode` makes it possible to do the reverse.
-6zPeziLdR2RKNdNYFNb6nVCKzphlXHBM
+(pw: 6zPeziLdR2RKNdNYFNb6nVCKzphlXHBM)

 ![L10-L11](https://github.com/mizar-0/Cryptonite-JTP-1/assets/76529146/b289c9b0-1aa0-4fac-a8bf-fc4a03889bb8)

 ## Level 11 => 12
 read man page for `tr`.
-Had to consult stackexchange to find the exact way to implement a rot13 cipher using `tr`.
-JVNBBFSmZwKKOP0XbFXOoW8chDz5yVRv
+Had to consult stackexchange to find the exact way to implement a rot13 cipher using `tr`. (pw: JVNBBFSmZwKKOP0XbFXOoW8chDz5yVRv)

 ![L11-L12](https://github.com/mizar-0/Cryptonite-JTP-1/assets/76529146/e30d2664-4d8c-44b0-83e9-9249c1fca05e)